-- a referral for statutory services, 14 for example as the child might be in need, is in need or suffering or likely to suffer harm. - 39.
-The designated safeguarding lead or a deputy should always be available to discuss safeguarding concerns.
+45. The designated safeguarding lead or a deputy should always be available to discuss safeguarding concerns.
 If in exceptional circumstances, the designated safeguarding lead (or deputy) is not available, this should not delay appropriate action being taken.
 Staff should consider speaking to a member of the senior leadership team and/or take advice from local children's social care.
-In these circumstances, any action taken should be shared with the designated safeguarding lead (or deputy) as soon as is practically possible. - 40.
-Staff should not assume a colleague or another professional will take action and share information that might be critical in keeping children safe.
-They should be mindful that early information sharing is vital for effective identification, assessment and allocation of appropriate service provision. <a href="Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers supports staff who have to make decisions about sharing information.
+In these circumstances, any action taken should be shared with the designated safeguarding lead (or deputy) as soon as is practically possible.

+46. Staff should not assume a colleague or another professional will take action and share information that might be critical in keeping children safe.
+They should be mindful that early information sharing is vital for effective identification, assessment and allocation of appropriate service provision.
+Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers supports staff who have to make decisions about sharing information.
 This advice includes the seven golden rules for sharing information and considerations with regard to the Data Protection Act 2018 and General Data Protection Regulation (GDPR).
 If in any doubt about sharing information, staff should speak to the designated safeguarding lead or a deputy.
 Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety of children.